jinnatar/efergy_exporter/README.md

 # efergy_exporter
-Export Efergy metrics to Prometheus via rtl_433.
+Export Efergy metrics to Prometheus via rtl_433 & SoapySDR.

-More documentation to come, but once you know what `-d` value to give rtl_433, just pass it in as an arg `--device` or as an env variable EFERGY_EXPORTER_DEVICE.
-Do note you'll also need to pass in the `--device` option to Docker.
-Full example run with a HackRF One utilizing the SoapySDR driver for it:
+If you give the container only the correct USB device, it should be autodetected in most cases and running is as simple as:

 ```
-docker run --rm -it -p 9843:9843 --device /dev/bus/usb/002/005 ghcr.io/artanicus/efergy_exporter:latest --device 'driver=hackrf'
+docker run -p 9843:9843 --device /dev/bus/usb/002/005 ghcr.io/artanicus/efergy_exporter:latest
 ```

+More documentation to come, but the `--device` parameter is passed as the SoapySDR device to use.
+You can also define it with the env variable `EFERGY_EXPORTER_DEVICE`.
+You can use ``--port` or `EFERGY_EXPORTER_PORT` to override the listen port.